What to expect from your gay sailing holiday

 - Sunglasses, hat, wind/rain proof jacket

-- Closed toe shoes without black/dark soles as they are not allowed on deck
+- Closed toe shoes (without black/dark soles since they leave stains on the deck)

 - Water shoes

-- Sailing gloves (if you have them) to protect your fingers when assisting the skipper
+- Sailing gloves -if you have them- to protect your fingers when assisting the skipper.
+Limited pairs of gloves are on board

 - Snorkeling equipment